nvu01/nvu01.github.io/_posts/2025-06-01-poverty-regression-analysis.md

 This project demonstrates how careful data wrangling, transparent statistical methods, and principled diagnostics can produce models that are both insightful and trustworthy.
 It also highlights the importance of questioning assumptions, especially when working with policy-related data.

 Not every result was expected.
 Public assistance didn’t come through as a statistically significant predictor likely due to limitations of the Official Poverty Measure (OPM), which does not account for non-cash assistance like SNAP or housing vouchers.
-That’s a structural flaw in the poverty definition itself — not necessarily in the data.
+That’s a flaw in the poverty definition itself, not necessarily in the data.

-This is a reminder: statistics model relationships, not realities.
+This is a reminder: statistics model relative relationships, not realities.
 The real world is messier.
-Numbers don’t capture dignity, barriers, or the trade-offs that people in poverty navigate every day.

-Still, we can quantify strong patterns.
-And we should, especially when it helps decision-makers focus investments in education, income support, housing, and healthcare — where they’ll make the most impact.
+Numbers can't fully capture dignity, barriers, or the trade-offs that people in poverty navigate every day.
+Still, we can quantify strong patterns, and we should, especially when it helps guide policymakers, public agencies, and community organizations in prioritizing resources and interventions.

 If you're a policymaker, nonprofit leader, or fellow data scientist: I hope this analysis adds value to your work or sparks new questions worth pursuing.